MicrosoftDocs/winrt-api/windows.data.text/textpredictiongenerator_getcandidatesasync_1056682865.md

 # Windows.Data.Text.TextPredictionGenerator.GetCandidatesAsync

 ## -description
+Asynchronously retrieves a list of candidate words, up to a maximum count, based on the provided phonetic characters prefix and options.

 ## -parameters

 ### -param input
+The beginning phonetic characters of the words to be returned.

 ### -param maxCandidates
+The maximum number of predicted words to return.

 ### -param predictionOptions
+A [TextPredictionOptions](textpredictionoptions.md) value containing prediction options.

 ### -param previousStrings
+A collection of previously input words (to assist text prediction).

 ## -returns
+An asynchronous operation object which, when it completes, contains an [IVectorView](http://msdn.microsoft.com/library/644aa3d0-6f4d-406e-9adc-7f02fe575e90) of strings, which are the predicted words.

 ## -remarks